skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 ### Scalar multiplication

 Scale every column.
 The scalar is only defined when it comes to the left of the matrix.
-The right side of the matrix should be reserved fo matrixes or vectors (which are just 1 column matrixes).
+The right side of the matrix should be reserved for matrixes or vectors (which are just 1 column matrixes).

 ### Transposing

-You sawp the columns for the rows (just like in excel).
+You sawp the columns for the rows (just like in excel), it's **not** a 90° rotation.
 There are some properties:

 * $(A^T)^T=A$
 * $(A+B)^T=A^T+B^T$